Taproot

 Each example includes:

-- Complete TypeScript/JavaScript code using lotus-lib
+- Complete TypeScript/JavaScript code using lotus-sdk

 - Real transaction formats (hex and JSON)